 Modems require little care.
 The most important thing to remember is that cable modems can get really warm.
 Do not block the vents on the cable modem.
 Also, make sure you have enough ventilation circulating around the device.

 Finally, do not leave modems near heat sources.
 Your modem should function properly without any other maintenance (other than occasionally dusting the device).

-Cable modems come from several manufacturers, but the most popular ones are ARRIS, NETGEAR, TP-Link, Motorola, and Linksys.
+Cable modems come from several manufacturers, but the most popular ones are ARRIS, NETGEAR, and Motorola.
 If you are looking for a company to support your device for the next several years, those mentioned earlier are your best bets.

 Warranties will range from one-year to two-years from the modem manufacturers.
-You will know in the first few hours of operation if your modem works.
 Cable modems rarely fail as long as they do not get too hot.
-Also, if you buy a new modem from Amazon, they will offer an inexpensive extended warranty (usually about $2 to add three or four-year coverage).
+Also, if you buy a new modem from Amazon, they will offer an inexpensive extended warranty (just a few dollars to add three or four-year coverage).